-Add the onions, salt, pepper and cayenne pepper.
+- Add the onions, salt, pepper, onion powder and cayenne pepper.
 Cook for 5 minutes, stirring.
 Then reduce the heat to medium low and cook for 20 to 25 minutes, stirring occasionally.
 The onions should be sweet and golden.
 Remove from stove and allow to cool.

-Add the caramelised onions.
+- Add the caramelised onions.
 Mix until just combined.
 Refrigerate at least 2 hours to allow flavours to develope, overnight is better!

-Serve at room temperature, garnished with chopped chives if desired.
-Serve with chips, bread, crackers or vegetable sticks.
+- Serve at room temperature, garnished with chopped chives if desired.
+Best served with crinkle cut plain potato chips!

 a) Original recipe called for 4 tbsp butter + 1/4 cup oil.
 I reduced it to just 3 tbsp of butter.
 This is very rich as it is - you don't need any more!